DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
 ### **2021/07/28 v0.674**
+ * UPDATE - Mods will no longer be affected by chat exploits
  * UPDATE - Hides most of the stations that is out of range of player's level
  * UPDATE - Updated message for new players when their level isnt enough to unlock areas and NPCs
  * OPTIMIZATION - Switch dungeon combat to use Google server to have more stability